Ireland’s business friendly environment positions it as one of Europe’s most accessible locations for establishing and registering a business.

 Company law requirements

-For information on making annual returns and other company law requirements in Ireland, check out this article from CRO and the website for the Office of Director of Corporate Enforcement.
+For detailed information on annual returns, statutory filings, and broader company law obligations in Ireland, consult the Companies Registration Office (CRO) and the Office of the Director of Corporate Enforcement (ODCE).

 Protecting intellectual property

-The Intellectual Property Office of Ireland will help you understand what you need to do to protect your innovation and intellectual property.
+The Intellectual Property Office of Ireland explains the necessary steps to safeguard your innovation and intellectual property rights.

 Employment law